ethanimproving/Family-Ideas/Parenting/Spiritual/Discipleship.md

 tags: [discipleship]
 ---

+What is it that causes people to be interested in the things of God?
+It's amazing to me how much your upbringing influences this.
+It's very hard to take someone from zero Christian influence in their life to passionate about God.
+But it does happen, and I'm curious how to reproduce that in the people we win the Christ.
+How to I incite growth in their life?

+One of the things I wanted to do with Mariana is learn how to foster a love for God in new believers.
+How to we take them from zero to desiring God more than anything else?
+If I can't figure that out with Mariana, than I probably won't figure it out at all.
+I want to crack the code and learn what motivates people to seek God and develop a hunger for him.

+This is [[Relationship Tips#Your Wife Determines Your Success|Captain Save A Hoe]] mentality, wanting to take a worldly girl and turn her into a traditional, God-fearing wife.
+But there are also benefits to it.
+You will learn things from Mariana that you would never have learned from a church girl, because her challenges will force you to think, and once you have a model for understanding the issue, that enables you to communicate to other people that are at her same level.
+You will learn patience, and it forces you to figure out [[Sincere Milk|how to minister to new believers]].

 # Pray Together

 I was having a conversation with my sister about the challenges I was having in discipling Mariana.
 I expressed that my mission is for her to desire God more than she desires anything else.
 That she would develop a hunger for him, and take pleasure from being in his presence, drawing near in the Word and in prayer.